Toggle menu

 On 7 March 2017, Crytek sold Crytek Black Sea to Sega and The Creative Assembly.[16][17]

-It was in the context of this transitional phase that the Crytek vs Cloud Imperium Games lawsuit took place and that in this context that a bond was later requested by CIG.
+It was in the context of this transitional phase that the Crytek vs Cloud Imperium Games lawsuit took place and that a bond was later requested by CIG.

 On 28 February 2018, Crytek announced that Cevat Yerli was stepping down as chief executive officer (CEO) of Crytek, with his brothers, Avni and Faruk Yerli, taking over the company's leadership as joint CEOs.[18]